Discover the best period to go in Greece!

 Another great time to visit the Greek countryside is May Day, when most of the locals take some spare time to reconnect with nature and enjoy the delightful springtime.

-Travelling on a budget
+Traveling on a budget

-The cheapest flights are usually available in the autumn and late spring, since the vast majority of people are unable to travel during this time of the year.
+The cheapest flights are usually available in the autumn and late spring since the vast majority of people are unable to travel during this time of the year.

 You will find plenty of bargains that aim at attracting visitors, although the schedules are less frequent compared to the summer season.